nutratech/blog/2026/09/mtxdb-write-once-packfile/+page.md

 `local_id → (prev_range, auth_range, depth)`.
 For 1M events at ~32 bytes plus
 edges, that is ~50MB per large room — trivially mmap-able, and graph walks become linear scans with zero PDU reads.

+## Roadmap

+What's implemented today: the packfile format, the lossy fanout index (open addressing with linear probing, described above), the `StorageEngine` trait, `NodeCache`, and the topological repacker with atomic swap.
+What follows is designed but not yet in the repository, roughly in the order it unlocks the next
+thing:

+- **A POPCOUNT-indexed HAMT/CHAMP trie.** The lossy fanout index above is a flat hash table, not a trie — it has no bitmap and calls no `POPCOUNT`.
+The actual HAMT node encoding (a `datamap`/`nodemap` bitmap pair, where descending a level is one `count_ones()` instead of a linear scan) already exists as a proof of concept in a sibling project and needs to be split out into its own crate before mtxdb can depend on it.
+- **A standardized WAL, transactions, snapshots, backups, and (limited) repair.** None of this exists in the storage engine yet.
+Durability today is "fsync the pack, fsync the rename" — enough to make a single append crash-safe, but well short of the full feature list above.
+- **Segment-queries and richer bulk queries** beyond what `get_many` already offers.
+- **A head-to-head RocksDB benchmark.** Until that exists, "faster reads than RocksDB" is a hypothesis the packfile-vs-B-tree argument supports, not a measured number.

 ---